Endometriosis Specialist - Denver, CO

 There are two main choices for managing endometriosis, medical or surgical, and both have their merits.
 Options for medical management include:

-- Oral contraceptives (OCs): Generally the first recommendation, especially for younger women.
+• Oral contraceptives (OCs): Generally the first recommendation, especially for younger women.
 OCs reduce menstrual cramps and flow.
 Side effects, complications, failure to control pain or return of symptoms may occur.
-It is possible to give EPC’s continuously to extend the interval between periods, thus decreasing periods to 4 or less each year.
+It is possible to give OC’s continuously to extend the interval between periods, thus decreasing periods to 4 or less each year.
 It doesn’t work for every woman, but is worth a try.

-- Provera/Depoprovera: Provera binds inside the ovary to reduce estrogen production and prevent ovulation.
-There is an oral and injectable(Depo) formula.
+• Progestins: Progestins bind inside the ovary to reduce estrogen production and prevent ovulation.
+There are oral and injectable(Depo) formulas.
 Side effects include depression symptoms and abnormal bleeding.
-Provera is relatively inexpensive.
+Progestins are relatively inexpensive.

 There are a variety of medicines available, each with their own side effects.
 Dr. Moore and the team will discuss each option with you in detail.
 It should be kept in mind that drug treatment does not cure endometriosis, but continuous use of your medication can help you manage your symptoms effectively.
 For more permanent solutions, you may opt for a surgical solution, such as:

-- Open Abdominal Surgery for Endometriosis: This procedure is accomplished using a 4-6 inch open abdominal incision to perform the operation.
-However, laparoscopy represents a less invasive, less painful approach to endometriosis.
+• Open Abdominal Surgery for Endometriosis: This procedure is accomplished using a 4-6 inch open abdominal incision to perform the operation.
+However, laparoscopy represents a less invasive, less painful approach to endometriosis, and is preferable.

 What about a natural remedy or diet?